Local and Global Analysis of Semilinear Heat Equations with Hardy Potential on Stratified Lie Groups: Preliminaries

-Let $u$ be a weak solution to (\ref{MainProblem}).
+Let us suppose that $u$ is a weak solution to (\ref{MainProblem}).
 Under the given hypothesis, we have and hence Using \Cref{unboundedness} we now obtain This is a contradiction.
 Thus, (\ref{MainProblem}) does not admit a weak solution in this case.